 Various Annunciations, a theme dear to the painter all his life, were to demonstrate a variety of treatments, for example, those in Fiesole and Saint-Germain, among others.
 Other works to be exhibited were inspired by the Resurrection at Easter, another theme that he interpreted in many different ways.

 The spring of life and love

 Maurice Denis naturally associated the theme of spring with women and love.
 In October 1890 Maurice Denis met Marthe Meurier, whom he was to marry in 1893.
-The artist’s muse, from June 1891 he devoted a section to her in his diary titled “Les Amours de Marthe”.
+As the artist’s muse, he devoted from June 1891 a section to her in his diary titled “Les Amours de Marthe”.
 This was to give rise to a series of lithographs called Love (1892–99), which will be presented in its entirety in the exhibition.

 Following a commission for a decoration for the bedroom of a young girl on the theme of Schumann’s lieders, Love and the Life of a Woman (1895), which he received from Siegfried Bing for his new Art Nouveau gallery, Denis conceived a similar frieze for his own bedroom.
 This became a series of decorative panels that he began in 1896 (private collection) and was to complete in parallel with his later changes of house.
 Following the example of Bonnard and Vuillard, Denis took an interest in painting screens, which had become fashionable as a result of Japanism.
 Never exhibited during the painter’s lifetime, the Screen with Doves, which has recently entered the musée d’Orsay, brought together a variety of motifs seen in Denis’s earlier works: the use of a barrier between spaces, boughs of fruit trees in bloom, the path of life, the house with narrow shutters